 Two totally different teachers; two totally terrific experiences.
 Of the two sessions, the light was better the first evening.
 But both days yielded some wonderful pictures and lots of new knowledge.

 I arrived around 8:30 am on Wednesday for a class at 12:30pm with Don.
 This gave me time to wander through the vendor booths and take a solo tour of the reserve.

 The vendors booths are photo hog heaven.

 Need a new filter?
 Hunt’s can help.

 Curious about New Mexico?
 Check out Turner Ranches and its two million acres of land throughout New Mexico and southern Colorado.
 Book a stay to stop and savor the wild American West.

 Obviously, with cranes flying 40 mph, getting a sharp picture isn’t easy.
 Add in low and rapidly changing light conditions, one has one’s work cut out.

 Quantity is obviously part of the solution.
 With more pictures, there are more possibilities.
 I took over 1,000 pictures in two days.
-Only a fraction were useable.

 Knowledge and skill are also part of the solution.
 Through Don and Roman, I came away with new perspectives on ISO, panning, and managing exposure under difficult conditions.